WrightDanG/FromVin/README.md

 The [Javascript Validator](https://jshint.com/) primarily located several missing semi-colons - these were all added.

-In adddition, the following was noted:
+In addition, the following was noted:

 - Template literal syntax is only supported on some versions - this should be fine for our purposes.
 ![image](https://user-images.githubusercontent.com/61311614/123812105-b9242500-d8eb-11eb-8537-4dac1a7666d3.png)